Ieditzu/WRO-2025/README.md

 │   ├── robot-photos/      # Robot photos
 │   ├── team-photos/       # Team photos
 │   └── video/             # Recorded testing
-├── other/                 # Miscellaneous files
-├── src/                   # Main robot source code └── README.md              # Main documentation
+├── other/                 # Contains files that don't have anything to do with the robot ├── src/                   # Main robot source code └── README.md              # Main documentation
 ```